Fox2Code/FoxMagiskModuleManager/README.md

 ## What is this?

-The official Magisk is dropping support to download online modules...
-So I made my own app to do that! :3
+The official Magisk has dropped support to download online modules, so I made Fox's Magisk Module Manager to help you download and install Magisk modules.

 **This app is not officially supported by Magisk or its developers**

-**The modules shown in this app are not affiliated with this app**
+**The modules shown in this app are not affiliated with this app or Magisk**
 (Please contact repo owners instead)

 ## Requirements